eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 + begin()
 + end()

-See Table 14.1 of \cite{Goodrich2013} (Python version) for the computational time complexities of these operations.
+See Tables 14.1 of \cite{Goodrich2013} (Python version) for the computational time complexities of these operations.